 Fiol Law Group|Posted in Car Accidents on December 23, 2019

 Drunk driving is a rampant problem in Florida that takes many lives annually.
-In 2018, 814 Floridians died in drunk driving accidents.
+DUI statistics in 2018 state 814 Floridians died in drunk driving accidents.
 As a safe and prudent driver, it may be your responsibility to report a potential drunk driver if you encounter one on the road or highway.
 Taking the correct steps to safely get a drunk driver off the road could save a life.
 It is important, however, to act according to what is safe and legal for you to do in these situations.

 Memorize the Vehicle Description and Plate Numbers